San Diego Juvenile Detention Sexual Abuse Lawsuits

 Do I Have to Appear in Court for a Juvenile Facility Abuse Lawsuit?

 Not necessarily.
 Many cases settle before trial.
 If a court appearance is needed, your attorney can request accommodations to protect your privacy and emotional well-being.
-Your involvement will be based on your comfort level and the legal needs of the case.
+Your involvement will depend on your comfort level and the case’s legal needs.

 What If I Was Threatened or Silenced After Reporting the Abuse?